 BNI reports that over the most recent 25 years, cause marketing has grown in popularity.
-Company leadership recognizes the need to promote an image of social responsibility in response to changing customer expectations favoring businesses that reflect their own values.
-As a result of a well-run campaign, a non-profit organization reaps the benefits of exposure to their partner company’s corporate contacts, while the for-profit company enjoys increased visibility, goodwill, and additional sales associated with the cause marketing campaign.
+Company leadership recognizes the need to promote an image of social responsibility in response to changing customer expectations favoring businesses that reflect their values.
+As a result of a well-run campaign, a nonprofit organization reaps the benefits of exposure to its partner company’s corporate contacts.
+In contrast, the for-profit company enjoys increased visibility, goodwill, and additional sales associated with the cause marketing campaign.

 The first step in the process is to determine the objective of the cause marketing campaign.
-Causely reports that common goals are increasing brand awareness, promoting sales, improving email marketing conversion rates, and increasing website traffic, product promotion, and consumer engagement.
+Causely reports that common goals increase brand awareness, promote sales, improve email marketing conversion rates, and increase website traffic, product promotion, and consumer engagement.

 Benefits of Cause Marketing

-Increased sales are one of the major benefits of cause marketing efforts.
-Zimmer Radio cites the Cone Study’s findings that a majority of consumers are receptive to considering a new product when it is linked to a cause.
-On a level playing field, consumers are likely to choose the brand that is connected to a good cause.
+Increased sales are one of the significant benefits of cause marketing efforts.
+Zimmer Radio cites the Cone Study’s findings that most consumers are receptive to considering a new product when linked to a cause.
+Consumers are likely to choose the brand connected to a good reason on a level playing field.
 This behavioral trend is especially true for women who typically do most of the shopping for the family.

-Increased loyalty from customers is another tangible benefit enjoyed by companies who participate in cause marketing campaigns.
-Considering the cost to obtain new customers, it is easy to understand how valuable a customer’s loyalty is in contributing to better customer retention rates.
-Trust and customer loyalty go hand-in-hand as major components necessary for establishing a solid business base.
+Increased customer loyalty is another tangible benefit enjoyed by companies participating in cause marketing campaigns.
+Considering the cost of obtaining new customers, it is easy to understand how valuable a customer’s loyalty contributes to better customer retention rates.
+In addition, trust and customer loyalty are significant components for establishing a solid business base.

-Cause marketing is a useful recruiting tool.
-When highly-sought-after candidates evaluate which job offer to take, a business linked to good causes has the advantage.
+Cause marketing is a valuable recruiting tool.
+When highly sought-after candidates evaluate which job offer to take, a business linked to good causes has the advantage.
 Employees want to feel proud of their association with an employer.

-The obvious benefits of cause marketing for non-profit organizations are the monetary donations and an increase in the number of volunteers.
-Non-profit partners are also likely to enjoy increased advertising and visibility as a result of their association with the for-profit company.
+The apparent benefits of cause marketing for nonprofit organizations are the monetary donations and an increase in the number of volunteers.
+In addition, nonprofit partners will likely enjoy increased advertising and visibility due to their association with the for-profit company.

 6 Steps to Creating a Successful Cause Marketing Campaign